Zdzisław Henneberg: Battle of Britain

 On 2 August 1940 Henneberg joined No. 303 Squadron RAF, under the command of Squadron Leader Kellett.
 He was shot down on 31 August during his first operational mission.
 On 2 September 1940 Henneberg was credited with one damaged enemy aircraft.
 Five days later in a battle over Essex Henneberg claimed one confirmed and one probable Bf 109.
 On 15 September 1940 (later known as Battle of Britain Day), Henneberg was attacked by a number of Bf 109s.
 He defended himself and destroyed one Do 17.

 Henneberg temporarily took command of No. 303 Squadron RAF from Witold Urbanowicz on 21 September 1940.
 On 27 September he was credited with a Bf 109 and on 5 October he shot down a Bf 110 from the Erprobungsgruppe 210.

 In a ceremony on 15 December he was awarded a DFC for 8 victories in the Battle of Britain by the Air Officer Commanding Fighter Command Air Chief Marshal Sholto Douglas.

 Later war & death

 Henneberg temporarily relinquished command of No. 303 Squadron RAF on 7 November 1940 to Adam Kowalczyk, before taking over permanently on 20 February 1941.

 On 12 April 1941 Henneberg led six Supermarine Spitfires in an attack on airfields near Le Touquet and Crecy.
 During the attack Henneberg's plane was damaged by anti-aircraft fire.
 He managed to fly his plane out of occupied France, but had to ditch it in the English Channel 20 miles from Dungeness.
 Zbigniew Kustrzyński reported seeing Henneberg in the water and reported his position, but a two-day search could not find him and his body was never found.

-He is remembered on the Battle of Britain Monument in London, the Polish Memorial to Aircrew in Warsaw and the Polish War Memorial near RAF Northolt.
+He is remembered on the Battle of Britain Monument in London, the Memorial to the Polish Aviators Fallen Between 1939 and 1945 in Warsaw and the Polish War Memorial near RAF Northolt.